Yoga, wellness and eco-luxe cottages on a quiet stretch of one of North Goa's most popular beaches”

 - Guest Lounge

-The accommodation is split between various categories of cottage and suite, each with different views.
+The accommodation is split between various categories of cottages and bungalows, each with different views.

 The cottages have a luxurious desert-island feel, with exposed bamboo, thatched roofs, hanging lanterns and mirrors made from flotsam and jetsam.
-Light and airy, they open onto a private terrace area - book a Beachfront Cottage for uninterrupted sea views.
-Kingsize or twin beds have beautiful carved wooden headboards, and fans keep things cool.
+Light and airy, they open onto private terraces - book a Sea View Beach Cottage for uninterrupted ocean views.
+Kingsize or twin beds have beautiful carved wooden headboards.
 Walk-in wardrobes and open-plan shower bathrooms make good use of the curved space.

-If you value function over form, the suites, set in colourful Portuguese-style houses, are more practical.
-Air-conditioned and closest to the restaurant, they have charming terraces and simple white-on-white interiors.
+If you value function over form, the bungalows, set in colourful Portuguese-style houses, are more practical.
+Closest to the restaurant, they have charming terraces and simple white-on-white interiors.

 - Beach towels